Project Euler Problem 37 Solution

 for d in range(1, len(str(n))))

-while len(tp) < 11: # number of truncatable primes
+while len(tp) < 11: # 11 is the number of truncatable primes

 pc += 3-f # fast count for prime candidates